Skip to content

 For seniors who can't easily travel.

-Falls, post-stroke rehab, hospital-to-home, post-op recovery, aged care residency reviews — the people who need allied health the most are usually the people who can't get to a clinic.
+Falls, post-stroke rehab, hospital-to-home, post-op recovery, aged care residency reviews.
+The people who need allied health the most are usually the people who can't get to a clinic.
 We come with a portable assessment kit and AT trial library.

 Book a senior assessment